 What Exactly is Cedar Roofing?

 As noted in the name, cedar roofing is made from cedarwood.
 Cedarwood is one of the most common materials used in both exterior and interior home designs.
-It is a favourite in many homes due to its earthy aroma, weather and rot resistance and all-round natural aesthetic.
+It is a favorite in many homes due to its earthy aroma, weather, and rot resistance, and all-around natural aesthetic.